rai-project/raid/README.md

 Create an SQS queue using the AWS console.

+* Navigate to the SQS service page
+* "Create New Queue"
+* Enter the queue name
+* Choose standard for the type.
+* Optionally, configure various queue parameters under "configure queue"

 Create a **IAM Policy** that allows reading and writing to the new queue.
 Use the **Policy Generator**.
-* Selection Amazon SQS for AWS Service.
+* Select Amazon SQS for AWS Service.
 * Choose the following actions:
     * GetQueueUrl
     * ReceiveMessage